What is herpes simplex?

-- Urethritis (inflammation of the urethra, the urinary outflow tract).
-This results in ulceration.
+- Urethritis (inflammation of the urethra, the urinary outflow tract), which results in ulceration.
 There may be no tell-tale blisters so that the presentation is identical to gonorrhoea or chlamydia urethritis.

-- Proctitis (rectal infection).
-This can occur without external lesions.
+- Proctitis (rectal infection), which can occur without external lesions.
 Symptoms include fever, rectal pain, watery discharge, and autonomic nerve dysfunction that may result in difficulty passing urine.

-- Neurogenic (nerve) pain -leg and thigh pain.
-This often leads up to a recurrence.
+- Neurogenic (nerve) pain -leg and thigh pain, which often leads up to a recurrence.

-- Widespread infection.
-This is seen in debilitated or immune suppressed patients.
+- Widespread infection is seen in debilitated or immune-suppressed patients.